Best Mineral Paint in 2026: Silicate, Sol-Silicate, and Lime Tested

 The Picks at a Glance

 The table is organized by job, not by ranking.
-BioDomus and KEIM Optil compete head-to-head on interior heritage walls; the deciding factor is whether you can wait six weeks for the KEIM order and run a two-part mix.
+BioDomus and KEIM Optil compete head-to-head on interior heritage walls; the deciding factor is whether you can run a two-part mix on a specifier’s lead time.
 Classico Limewash competes with no one in this round-up — it’s the historic-brick chemistry, and silicate is the wrong answer there.
 Fusion is a different product category that shares a word with the rest.
-BEECK is the exterior masonry call when sol-silicate over aged acrylic is the chemistry the wall needs.
+Outside, Masonry Flat and KEIM’s Mineral Masonry Paint are the two straight answers for a facade in reasonable shape, and BEECK is the call when sol-silicate over aged acrylic is what the wall needs.

 The Interior Heritage Call: BioDomus or KEIM